TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 contexts.
 In a context where no valid request object can be retrieved, such as in a :ref:`Console command <t3coreapi:symfony-console-commands>` the affected ViewHelpers cannot be used.

-Trying to use these ViewHelpers without a valid requst throws an :ref:`error <t3exceptions:Exceptions/1639819269>` like the following:
+Trying to use these ViewHelpers without a valid request throws an :ref:`error <t3exceptions:Exceptions/1639819269>` like the following:

 ..  code-block:: plain